adigun3/Absolute-Humidity-Prediction-/README.md

 Training the Dataset
 --------------
-After the dataset has been separated into the Traing and Test set, I decided to use the Multple Linear Regression Model on the Training set to train the dataset.
-I used the LinearRegression library from sklearn.Linear_model to create a regressor which I applied as "fit" on the X_train and y_train (independent variables).
+After the dataset has been separated into the Training and Test set, I decided to use the Multiple Linear Regression Model on the Training set to train the dataset.
+I used the LinearRegression library from sklearn.Linear_model to create a regressor which I applied as "fit" model on the X_train and y_train (the Training dataset).

 ## Training the Multiple Linear Regression model on the Training set